INSPECTION & ACCEPTANCE

 materials used in the sign fabrication and copies

 5. A certification statement shall be on each shipping report / certification letter.
 It shall be signed by a responsible company representative and is required to certify the signs were fabricated according to the plans / specifications, and materials for the signs meet the requirements of the specifications, including buy American requirements.

 The fabricator shall keep all material approvals, certifications, shop drawings, and quality control documentation on file for a period of five years after shipment.

-Signs will be accepted based on a shipping report from an approved sign fabricator listed in Appendix A.
+Signs will be accepted based on a shipping report / certification letter from an approved sign fabricator listed in Appendix A.